-b) Stranded animals
+B) Stranded animals

 Full post-mortem investigations should be encouraged whenever possible following the Joint ACCOBAMS and ASCOBANS document on Best practice on cetacean post mortem investigation and tissue sampling (ACCOBAMS-MOP7/2019/Doc 33).
 Samples from dead stranded animals for genetic and genomic studies can be collected even from decomposed carcasses, or carcasses for which a full post-mortem investigation is not possible (e.g. difficult access, impossible to transport to a specialised facility, lack of equipment/personnel etc.).
-In those cases, small samples of skin (or possibly muscle) can be collected with a minimally invasive procedure and equipment.
+In those cases, small samples of skin (or possibly muscle) can be collected with a minimally invasive procedure and equipment (gloves, sterile scalper, and sterile recipient frozen at -20°C or stored in ethanol).
 Good results of DNA extraction have been obtained from desiccated skin from carcasses undergoing advanced decomposition or from samples dried in a stove (Fontaine et al. 2007, 2014).
 Indeed, bacterial decomposition tends to be slower in dried tissue.
 These samples can then be stored frozen at -20°C or in 70% ethanol.
 Otherwise, baleen plates, teeth and bone samples can be sampled following Museum specimens protocols (See section on Museum specimens).
 For further guidance on how to best store stranding samples for genetic purposes, see section on Sample Preservation.